apivideo/api.video-java-client/docs/UploadTokensApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_TOKEN");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", ApiVideoClient.Environment.SANDBOX);

     UploadTokensApi apiInstance = client.uploadTokens();

     TokenCreationPayload tokenCreationPayload = new TokenCreationPayload(); //
     tokenCreationPayload.setTtl(); // Time in seconds that the token will be active.
-A value of 0 means that the token has no exipration date.
+A value of 0 means that the token has no expiration date.
 The default is to have no expiration.

     try {